Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 *********
 Debugging
 *********
-Lightning has many tools for debugging:
+Lightning has many tools for debugging.
+Here is an example of just a few of them:

 .. code-block:: python